-For 2017, Statistics South Africa estimated the mid-year population as 56,52 million.
-Approximately 28,9 million (51%) of the population was female.
-Gauteng comprises the largest share of the South African population.
-Approximately 14,3 million people (25,3%) live in this province.
-KwaZulu-Natal is the province with the second largest population, with 11,1 million people (19,6%) living in this province.
-With a population of approximately 1,21 million people (2,1%), Northern Cape remains the province with the south African population.
+Gauteng still comprises the largest share of the South African population, with approximately 16,10 million people (26,6%) living in this province.
+KwaZulu-Natal is the province with the second largest population, with an estimated 11,54 million people (19,0%) living in this province.
+With a population of approximately 1,31 million people (2,2%), Northern Cape remains the province with the smallest share of the South African population.

-About 29,6% of the population is aged younger than 15 years and approximately 8,1% (4,60 million) is 60 years or older.
-Similar proportions of those younger than 15 years live in Gauteng (21,1%) and KwaZulu-Natal (21,1%).
-Of the elderly aged 60 years and older, the highest percentage 24,0% (1,10 million) reside in Gauteng.
-The proportion of elderly persons aged 60 and older is increasing over time.
+About 28,07% of the population is aged younger than 15 years (17,01 million) and approximately 9,2% (5,59 million) is 60 years or older.
+The provinces reflecting the highest percentage of children younger than 15 within its structure are Limpopo (33,6%) and Eastern Cape (32,7%).
+The proportion of elderly persons aged 60 years and older in South Africa is increasing over time and as such policies and programmes to care for the needs of this growing population should be prioritised.